Information about buying and registering a vehicle affected by the Takata recall.

 If your car was under active recall at the time you purchased it from a second-hand dealer, please report it to us.

-If you purchased the grey/parallel imported vehicle from a business in Australia, you should check with them to see if your vehicle is affected by the compulsory recall.
-As the supplier, the grey/parallel import business is required to arrange for the airbag to be replaced in your vehicle.
-If the business will not replace your airbag, please report it to us.
+If your vehicle’s airbag requires replacement, you should contact the company that first imported the vehicle into Australia to see if they are conducting a recall.
+As the supplier, the grey/parallel import business is required to arrange for the airbag to be replaced in your vehicle free of charge.
+If the business will not replace your airbag please report it to us

 If the vehicle was purchased directly from overseas (and an Australian company only acted as an agent), or the supplier is no longer in business, these vehicles are classed as orphan vehicles.
 If your vehicle is an orphan vehicle, you should contact the manufacturer’s Australian office who will be able to assist you in obtaining a free replacement part.
 Owners of orphan vehicles will be required to pay for the labour cost of replacing the affected Takata airbag.